SystemXFiles/process-governor/docs/tips'n'tricks/starfield.md

 ```

 Replace "N" with the highest available core/thread number on your processor, beginning from 0.

+You can find a detailed description of the section with rules in the configuration [here](../../README.md#configuration-format).

 ### Tip 4: Automatic Configuration Update